jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 - Christmas story tie-in, potentially, "such if the power of getting an unknown piece technology, it can actualize a part of our psyche that would otherwise be left dormant."

-## Chapter 3—Earth: The Emergent Game Board
+## Chapter 3—Game Board: The Emergent Environment

 _Flatland_ starts with the Square explaining his 2D existence to the reader.
 There are various houses, workplaces, and people.
 Everything knows each other by the amount of angles they have.
 Having more angles brings better social status.